bmccord/Sugar/readme.md

 # How to Install

 You can directly install this project from [Nuget][6].
-There is one packages:
+There is one package:

 **[Sugar.NET][7]**